 Green juice should taste as good as it makes you feel.
 This recipe strikes a pleasing chord with well-balanced sweet, tart, spicy, and hearty flavors.

-Here are a few insider tips to really make the most of your juicing:
+Notes: Here are a few insider tips to really make the most of your juicing:

 With the exception of the lime, you don't need to peel any of the ingredients.
 Do buy organic produce for juicing when possible, since juice is a concentrated source of everything its ingredients contain, including nutrients and pesticides.